kubeovn/docs/docs/guide/loadbalancer-service.en.md

 # LoadBalancer Type Service

-Kube-OVN already supports the implementation of VPC and VPC gateway.
-For specific configration, please refer to [VPC configuration](vpc.en.md)。
+Kube-OVN supports the implementation of VPC and VPC gateway.
+For specific configurations, please refer to the [VPC configuration](vpc.en.md).

-Since the use of the VPC gateway is complicated, the implementation based on the VPC gateway has been simplified.
-It supports creating a `LoadBalancer` type of Service under the default VPC, and accessing the Service under the default VPC through the LoadBalancerIP.
+Due to the complexity of using VPC gateways, the implementation based on VPC gateways has been simplified.
+It supports creating LoadBalancer type Services in the default VPC, allowing access to Services in the default VPC through LoadBalancerIP.

-The environment must meets the following conditions:
+First, make sure the following conditions are met in the environment:

 1. Install `multus-cni` and `macvlan cni`。
-2. The support of LoadBalancer Service is a simplified implementation of the VPC gateway code.
-It still uses the image of `vpc-nat-gw` and relies on macvlan to provide multi-network card function support.
+2. LoadBalancer Service support relies on simplified implementation of VPC gateway code, still utilizing the vpc-nat-gw image and depending on macvlan for multi-interface functionality support.
-3. Currently it only supports the `default VPC` configuration.
-For LoadBalancer support under custom VPC, please refer to the VPC document [VPC configuration](vpc.en.md).
+3. Currently, it only supports configuration in the default VPC.
+Support for LoadBalancers in custom VPCs can be referred to in the [VPC configuration](vpc.en.md).

-## Default VPC LoadBalancer Service configuration steps
+## Steps to Configure Default VPC LoadBalancer Service

-### Enable the lb-svc feature
+### Enable Feature Flag

-Modify the deployment `kube-ovn-controller` under the kube-system namespace, add the parameter `--enable-lb-svc=true` in `args`, and enable the feature (which defaults to false).
+Modify the deployment `kube-ovn-controller` under the kube-system namespace and add the parameter `--enable-lb-svc=true` to the `args` section to enable the feature (by default it's set to false).

 ```yaml
 containers: